mirucon/required-ja/required.md

 ```
 === Theme Name ===
-Contributors: (Should only contain WordPress.org usernames.)
+Contributors: (Should only contain one WordPress.org username.)
 Requires at least: 5.0
 Tested up to: 5.2
 Requires PHP: 5.6